virtualritz/nsi-docs/docs/guidelines.rst

 #.
 Geometry linked to the ``.root`` node, usually through a transform
    chain.

-#.
-OSL materials linked to scene geometry through an node.
+#. |osl| materials linked to scene geometry through an node.

 #.
 At least one *outputdriver* |nsp| → |nsp| *outputlayer* |nsp| → |nsp|
    *screen* |nsp| → |nsp| *camera* |nsp| → |nsp| ``.root`` chain to